By Michael V. Nguyen 5 minute Learn

 There’s some overlap between performative DEIB work and DEIB work that focuses solely on the “D” in that each are about appearances.
 However what makes performative DEIB much more dangerous is that underlying the “efficiency” (i.e., diversity-themed events or social media campaigns constructed round hashtags) are self-serving motives rooted in extreme concern for ROI.

 The cumulative results of these pitfalls is that even when their intentions are good, organizations typically find yourself reinforcing the present system.
-A sentiment that’s generally expressed is that the “system is damaged,” however it’s in reality working precisely as supposed, which is to privilege and empower sure teams and marginalize and oppress others.
-Dismantling and reimagining it, subsequently, is the one possible way that variety initiatives can obtain their purported goals.
+A sentiment that’s generally expressed is that the “system is damaged,” however it’s in reality working precisely as meant, which is to privilege and empower sure teams and marginalize and oppress others.
+Dismantling and reimagining it, subsequently, is the one possible way that range initiatives can obtain their purported goals.